paszu/3DSRepo/Part-1-(Homebrew).md

 All \*hax variety entrypoints (which are the most commonly used entrypoints such as Ninjhax, oot3dhax, menuhax, and browserhax), after setting up their exploit code, launch a file named `boot.3dsx`, which is the Homebrew Launcher in this case.
 The file itself can be any valid `.3dsx` homebrew, but the Homebrew Launcher is prefered because it lets us launch *other* homebrew once it's running.

 This guide uses browserhax, which runs the homebrew launcher through an exploit site, to install menuhax, which is an exploited theme that can run the Homebrew Launcher at boot.
-Both of these exploits were patched in 10.6.0, and as a result if you are using 10.6.0 or higher, you will need one of the alternate entrypoints described at the top.
+Browserhax does not work on some browser versions, and as a result if you are on one of these browser versions, you will need one of the alternate entrypoints described at the top.

 All versions above 9.9.0 include a browser version check that will not allow you to go to any sites if you are not on the latest system version, which means you'd normally have to update to the latest to run browserhax, but that would result in patching out browserhax.